 The OT_WARN_LIMIT command sets the value of the temperature, in degrees Celsius, that causes an overtemperature warning condition, when the sensed temperature from the external sensor exceeds this limit.
 Upon triggering the overtemperature warning, the device takes the following actions:

-Once the overtemperature warning is tripped, the warning flag is latched until the internal sensed temperature decreases 20°C from the OT_WARN_LIMIT.
+Once the overtemperature warning is tripped, the warning flag is latched until the external sensed temperature decreases 20°C from the OT_WARN_LIMIT.